Omnia Card vs Roma Pass vs Rome Tourist Card: Which is the best Vatican pass?

 The card comes with detailed instructions on how to pre-book your entry slot into the Vatican attractions, and includes fast track entry to skip the queues!
 Simply log on, pick your visit time and relax!
 Just make sure the slot you book is within the validity period of when your Omnia Card will be validated.

 The Roma Pass is another option for those looking for city passes when in Rome, however unfortunately the Roma Pass does not include Vatican City tickets or entry.
-It does however have a number of benefits at other attractions within Rome.
+It does however have some benefits at other attractions within Rome.
 This is a good option for budget travellers who are able to make decisions about what they want to see in advance.

 So for hard-core Vatican fans it looks like the Omnia Card is your best bet when comparing Omnia Card vs Roma Pass.
 The Omnia Card will ensure your Vatican City Passes are sorted for your visit to Rome.
 You also will not need to worry about securing tickets for them when you arrive, or about any additional expense!
 It also weirdly INCLUDES the Roma Pass within the 72 hours ticket option.